mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </td>
 </tr>
 </table>
-Great, no errors and our output looks correct. `DayOfWeekAsString` did the trick.
+Great, no errors and our output looks correct.
+'DayOfWeekAsString' did the trick.
 There is another string combination called *string interpolation*.

 **String interpolation** is the process of sticking data into the middle of strings.
-We use the symbols `#` around the `variable` where in a string the value should be inserted.
+We use the symbols '#' around the 'variable' where in a string the value should be inserted.
 Inside those hashes we can put any variable and output it in that spot.
-Our previous example `message` could be rewritten like this:
+Our previous example 'message' could be rewritten like this:

 <table>